quinnuk/AtmosTrackSplitter/README.md

 - Assumes chapters map 1:1 to songs.
 This holds for most concert/live-album Blu-rays, but always sanity-check the chapter count against the actual tracklist before running the paste-to-fill step.
 - If a disc has no Atmos track, or the Atmos track isn't chaptered per song, this tool won't help — it depends on both being true.
+- **MusicBrainz coverage is best for mainstream releases.** Small-run audiophile Blu-ray Pure Audio / Surround Series discs and other boutique/mail-order-only editions are often missing from MusicBrainz entirely, or only indexed under a different parent release with a different track count.
+If the number of tracks MusicBrainz returns looks nothing like your chapter count, that's almost always why — use Import Tracklist with a sidecar file instead.
 - Output format defaults to `.mkv` (TrueHD Atmos in an MKV container) to preserve the object-based Atmos metadata — converting to a plain audio container like FLAC would discard it.
 - Folder-in, folder-out only — no CLI or disc-drive/ripping support.
 This tool works on discs you've **already ripped yourself**; it doesn't rip or decrypt anything.

 ## Roadmap

 - [ ] Folder-watch mode (auto-detect new rips dropped into a monitored folder and prompt for naming)
-- [ ] Settings dialog for tool paths instead of hand-editing `settings.py`/JSON
+- [ ] Full settings dialog for tool paths (currently only settable via the startup missing-tools dialog or by hand-editing `settings.json`)
-- [ ] MusicBrainz lookup as a fallback for track names
+- [x] ~~MusicBrainz lookup as a fallback for track names~~ — shipped

 ## Reporting Issues